-ALTERNATIVE LOAN SOURCES . . .
+ALTERNATIVE LOAN SOURCES ...
 Financial Aid Office

-- ◆ If financing is needed in addition to, or instead of, federal aid, there are several private loan sources. - Each loan has different criteria for eligibility requirements, loan amounts, interest rates, and repayement schedules. - Brochures are available in the Financial Aid Office detailing individual loans.
+- ◆ If financing is needed in addition to, or instead of, federal aid, there are several private loan sources. - Each loan has different criteria for eligibility requirements, loan amounts, interest rates, and repayement schedules. - Information regarding alternative loan sources is available in the Financial Aid Office or online at http://financialaid.truman.edu.